particle-iot/device-os/docs/reference/firmware.md

 }
 ```

-Currently, up to 10 cloud variables may be defined and each variable name is limited to a maximum of 12 characters.
+Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters.

 It is fine to call this function when the cloud is disconnected - the variable
 will be registered next time the cloud is connected.

 Prior to 0.4.7 firmware, variables were defined with an additional 3rd parameter
 to specify the data type of the variable.
-From 0.4.7 onwards, the system can
+From 0.4.7 onward, the system can
 infer the type from the actual variable.
 Additionally, the variable address
 was passed via the address-of operator (`&`).
 With 0.4.7 and newer, this is no longer required.